Link Building

 Journalism is at the core of many link building processes.

-Writers (like myself) look for quotes from experts so they can add them to articles.
 This makes the piece of content much more valuable, actionable, and likely to rank in search engine results.

 You should be on a constant lookout for writers who need sources for their next piece of content.